zachmueller/spaced-everything/docs/Glossary.md

 ### Onboarding
 The process of adding a note to the spaced repetition system by initializing its frontmatter properties (`se-interval`, `se-last-reviewed`, `se-ease`).
 Onboarding can be done individually per note or in bulk for the entire vault.

+### Due Date
+The calculated date when a note becomes eligible for review, determined by adding the interval to the last reviewed date (`se-last-reviewed + se-interval`).
+Notes with due dates in the past appear in the review queue, sorted with oldest due dates first.
+Notes with future due dates are excluded from reviews until that date arrives.

+The due date is not stored as a frontmatter property—it's computed on-demand whenever the review queue is accessed.
+This ensures the queue always reflects the current state without requiring additional file updates.

 ### Context
 A category or tag for organizing notes into separate review queues.
 Examples include "Work", "Personal", "Learning", or "Reference".
 Contexts allow focused review sessions and can have different spacing methods.

 - **Active Context**: A context that's currently enabled for reviews.
 Only notes with active contexts are included in the review queue.
 - **Inactive Context**: A context that's temporarily disabled.
 Notes with only inactive contexts are excluded from reviews.
 - **Context Filtering**: The process of determining which notes to include in reviews based on active contexts.

+**Usage Examples:**

+A typical workflow might organize notes by life domain:
+- **Work**: Project documentation, meeting notes, work-related research
+- **Personal**: Journal entries, personal goals, hobby notes
+- **Learning**: Study notes, courses, technical research

+With contexts configured, you can focus reviews based on your current situation:
+- During work hours, activate only the "Work" context to review professional notes
+- In the evening, switch to the "Personal" context for personal development
+- On weekends, activate "Learning" to engage with study material

+Notes can belong to multiple contexts.
+For example, a note about "presentation skills" might have both "Work" and "Personal" contexts, appearing in either review queue depending on which contexts are active.

 ### Spacing Method
 A configuration defining the algorithm and parameters used to calculate review intervals.
 Each method includes: